top of page

 Computer screen shows malware detected warning message pop-up.

-Two factors make malvertising even more dangerous.
-First, hackers are using AI to make these ads look incredibly realistic.
-Second, malvertising is on the rise—according to Malwarebytes, it saw a 42% increase in the fall of 2023 (month over month).
+Malvertising is especially dangerous for two reasons.
+First, hackers now use AI to make these ads look very real.
+Second, malvertising is increasing quickly.
+According to Malwarebytes, it went up by 42% in the fall of 2023 (month over month).

-It’s crucial to stay informed about this online threat.
-The more you know, the better you can protect yourself, especially against malicious cybercriminals.
-Below, we’ll help you understand malvertising and offer tips on how to identify and avoid it.\
+It's important to stay informed about this online threat.
+The more you know, the better you can protect yourself from cybercriminals.
+In this article, you'll find out what malvertising is and get tips to spot and avoid it.

 What Does "Malvertising" Mean?